talitamarin/2048-Game-Test-Automation-with-Playwright/README.md

 npm install

 ```bash
 npx playwright test

 ```bash
 npx playwright show-report

 ✅ What is tested?

 Navigation to the 2048 game

 Menu options and text validation

 Dialog box behavior when starting a new game

-Game movement using arrow keys
+Game movement using the arrow keys

 Game grid and tile checks (in progress)